 Lesson 2 - What is fascism?

-There was a time in the distant past when I first started teaching that students needed to make a quite an effort of imagination to understand how and why authoritarianism took hold over Western civilisation.
-Gradually over the last twenty years the warning signs have become increasingly easy to spot.
-Remarkably, from 2016 to 2020 my classes have been able to conduct serious analyses on whether the president of the USA was a modern authoritarian or even a fascist.
+Gradually over the last thirty years the warning signs have become increasingly easy to spot.
+Remarkably, from 2016 to 2020 my classes were able to conduct serious analyses on whether the president of the USA was a modern authoritarian or even a fascist.
 As Marx had famously said history has a tendency to repeat itself, first time as tragedy, second time as farce.
+But now in 2025 things are really getting serious. |

 |